Monroe College's Bronx campus is an ideal urban campus located in the bustling Fordham section.

 The scenic Monroe College St. Lucia campus in Barnard Hill Castries on the Caribbean island of St. Lucia combines the best of many worlds.

 Monroe's Queens Extension Site is located in the heart of downtown Flushing, a vibrant and ethnically mixed district of Queens.

-It’s an exciting time to enter the field of information technology (IT).
+It’s an exciting time to enter the field of Computer Information Systems (CIS).
 Since 2003, employment in the IT industry has grown by 37%.
 IT professionals can be found in virtually all industries, including health, fashion, music, finance, hospitality, non-profit and government.

-The Bachelor's (BS) degree program in Information Technology (IT) focuses on developing employable technologists.
+The Bachelor's (BS) degree program in Computer Information Systems (CIS) focuses on developing employable technologists.
 Monroe teaches students to apply what they have learned and to be adaptable in a constantly changing technological world.
 The curriculum focuses on developing four important competencies: technical skills, business skills, industry experience and certifications.
 The program is geared to respond to new technologies, such as wireless communications, 3D virtual reality networks, grid processing and cryptography.